-When the battery is not supplying enough power to run your throttle in tetherless mode, you will see your throttle go "Idle".
+When the battery is not supplying enough power to run your throttle in tetherless mode, you will see your throttle display "Idle".
 When this happens, plug in to LocoNet and complete any jobs you had in progress.
 Loco addresses selected on your throttle will continue running until you plug in and bring them to a stop.
 Loco addresses selected will not be "lost" when the battery goes down.
 Install a fresh battery and then you can unplug again and resume tetherless operation.

-25.0 Customizing Your DT300
+25.0 Customizing Your DT400

-You can set up the following options for each DT300 throttle to customize the way it operates.
+You can set up the following options for each DT400 throttle to customize the way it operates.

-You can choose between ballistic and normal tracking, whether the fast clock is displayed, whether the keys and knobs click when you operate them, whether a STOP command is local or global, how the throttle handles new decoders, how tetherless operation works, the brightness of the backlight in the display, whether the clock is in 24 or 12 hour format, the depth of the recall stack, the throttle ID#, and which radio frequency the throttle will use.
+You can choose between ballistic and normal tracking, whether the fast clock is displayed by default, whether the keys and knobs click when you operate them, how the throttle handles new decoders, how tetherless operation works, the brightness of the backlight in the display, whether the clock is in 24 or 12 hour format, the depth of the recall stack, the throttle ID#, and which radio frequency the throttle will use.